CreatorDev/openwrt-old/README.md

         pistachio # sf probe 1:0

-2. Obtain an IP address (only needed if you are using TFTP server to load the image):
+2. Set MAC address and Obtain an IP address (only needed if you are using TFTP server to load the image):

+        pistachio # setenv ethaddr <00:19:F5:xx:xx:xx>
         pistachio # dhcp

 3. Define flash/nand partitions: